-The SAI 8 Block Format builds on the format structure used by the 2 Block format; providing support for eight blocks of input data and eight blocks of output data.
+The SAI Eight Block (four word) Format builds on the format structure used by the 2 Block format; providing support for eight blocks of input data and eight blocks of output data.
 This format was designed for applications where the users would prefer more data within one read cycle.
 For example, reading gross weight, tare weight and net weight all in one cycle.